Patient data use case studies

 Findings are due early 2019: we expect to establish the presence of variation at a geographic level, and the reaso

 In England, less than 60% of eligible bowel cancer screening participants take part in the programme.
-A regional Be Clear on Cancer pilot campaign was carried out across the North West of England to encourage participation.
+Cancer Research UK, in partnership with Public Health England, carried out a regional Be Clear on Cancer pilot campaign in the North West of England to encourage participation.

 We evaluated whether the campaign advertising, or advertising paired with sending a CRUK-endorsement letter with the kit increased uptake.
-Differences have also be compared across different socioeconomic groups.
+Differences have also been compared across different socioeconomic groups.

 The data we used to do this were extracted from the national bowel cancer screening database.
 We used age, location, date of test kit received, and date kit sent back.
 For the direct mail element of the campaign, we obtained a set of data for bowel screening test kit recipients who received a CRUK-endorsement letter, and a separate set of data for bowel screening test kit recipients who did not.
 We did not receive any names, addresses, or NHS numbers, so no individuals could be identified.

 We split participants into 3 groups for the evaluation: